Spanly Docs

 • Tool / prompt / resource name and arguments.

-• Latency (request received to response sent).
+• Duration (request received to response sent).

 • Server and client name + version from the MCP initialize handshake.